Pot holiday traces roots to California high school stoners

 How the marijuana-loving world came to mark the occasion is believed traceable to five Northern California men now in their 60s with bad backs and graying hair.
 They are the unofficial grandmasters by virtue of the code they created nearly 50 years ago as students at a suburban San Francisco high school in 1971.

-"We thought it was joke then," said David Reddix, a filmmaker and retired CNN cameraman.
+"We thought it was a joke then," said David Reddix, a filmmaker and retired CNN cameraman.
 "We still do."

 Reddix and his four buddies — Steve Capper, Larry Schwartz, Jeff Noel and Mark Gravich — were a stoner clique who hung out at a particular wall between classes at San Rafael High School.
 They dubbed themselves "The Waldos," a term coined by comedian Buddy Hackett to describe odd people.